pakal/rsfile/doc/native_io_concepts.rst

 Here begins the hard core part.
 In a dream world, a process having sufficient privileges would simply lock a file for reading and writing, perform its I/O operations on it, and then release the locks.
-But it can't be so simple: a "file" is actually made of lots of stream levels, each having different features depending on the platform, and lots of points have to be decided, like the extent of the ownership of the lock (is it per-process, per-thread, per file descriptor, per open file object ?), the level of enforcement of the locking, or its reentrancy.
+But it can't be so simple: a "file" is actually made of lots of stream layers, each having different features depending on the platform, and lots of points have to be decided, like the extent of the ownership of the lock (is it per-process, per-thread, per file descriptor, per open file object ?), the level of enforcement of the locking, or its reentrancy.